 Why was the McGraw Hill breach so dangerous?

-The McGraw Hill breach exposed 13,500,136 records — that is 13.5M people whose personal data is now circulating on the dark web.
-The combination of email addresses, names, phone numbers makes this a medium-risk breach that should be addressed promptly.
+The McGraw Hill breach exposed 13,500,136 records — 13.5M people whose personal data is now circulating in criminal markets.

 What data was stolen in the McGraw Hill breach?